dipanshu2833/healthWatch/README.md

-This repository contains the codebase for "Multiple Disease Prediction Streamlit App".
+This repository contains the codebase for "Health-Watch".
 The training notebooks & the datasets are also provided in the respective folders.

 app.py is the streamlit app code. run the command "pip install -r requirements.txt" to install the required dependencies for the streamlit app.